MHS-20/pcd-assignment-02/report.md

 When all files' futures have completed, the package future completes.
 When all packages' futures have completed, the project future completes.

+Project Analyzer works recursively to create parallel PackageAnalyzers for all sub packages.
+While they terminate, it updates the project dependencies map.
+Each PackageAnalyzers create parallel ClassAnalyzers to parse the dependencies of source files.

 ## 2. Reactive (Rx)
 - A full subscription requires: onNext(), onError(), onCompleted()
 - Without using schedulers, by default all the computation, is done by the calling thread